-A poor diet can lead to a lack of vitamins, minerals, and other essential substances.
+A poor diet can lead to insufficient vitamins, minerals, and other essential substances.

-People can eat too much of the wrong type of food and become malnourished, however malnutrition also exists when a person lacks nutrients because they are not consuming enough food.
+People can overeat the wrong type of food and become malnourished.
+However, malnutrition also exists when a person lacks nutrients because they are not consuming enough food.

-Scurvy is rare in industrialized nations, but it can affect older people, those who consume excessive amounts of alcohol, and people who do not eat fresh fruits and vegetables.
+Scurvy is rare in industrialized nations but can affect older people, those who consume excessive alcohol, and those who do not eat fresh fruits and vegetables.

-Some babies and children who are on a limited diet for whatever reason may be prone to scurvy.
+Some babies and children on a limited diet may be prone to scurvy for whatever reason.

-According to the World Health Organization (WHO), 462 million people around the world are undernourished, and stunted development due to poor diet affects 159 million children worldwide.
+According to the World Health Organization (WHO), 462 million people worldwide are undernourished, and stunted development due to poor diet affects 159 million children worldwide.

 Malnutrition during childhood can lead not only to long-term health problems but also to educational challenges and limited job opportunities in the future.

-It can also delay recovery from injuries and illnesses, and can complicate diseases such as measles, pneumonia , malaria, and diarrhea.
+It can also delay recovery from injuries and illnesses and complicate diseases such as measles, pneumonia, malaria, and diarrhea.
 It can leave the body more susceptible to disease.

-However, in some cases, malnutrition may be due to a health problem, such as an eating disorder or a chronic illness that prevents a person from absorbing nutrients in the correct way.
+However, in some cases, malnutrition may be due to a health problem, such as an eating disorder or a chronic illness that prevents a person from correctly absorbing nutrients.

-According to the World Health Organization (WHO), malnutrition is the most serious threat to global public health.
+According to the World Health Organization (WHO), malnutrition is the most severe threat to global public health.

-Globally, it contributes to 45 percent of deaths of children under 5 years of age.
+Globally, it contributes to 45 percent of deaths of children under five.

 In children, adults, and especially pregnant women, starvation and malnutrition have a devastating impact.